Lake Chelan - Tour Lite

 This is a challenging but scenic ride through vineyards and orchards on the north side of Lake Chelan above the town of Manson, with options ranging from 37 to 42 miles.
 For those interested in more climbing, we will include three major hills including a beautiful ride up to Echo Valley, the local ski hill, for a total elevation gain of 3,800 feet.
 Optional ice cream/pie stop at Blueberry Hills Farm Restaurant.

 The highlight of this route is the ascent of McNeil Canyon, a 6-mile climb from the Columbia River rising to 3,100 feet, followed by a ride down the Columbia River for a pie stop at Lone Pine Bakery.
-Brisk and vigorous paces will cover 56 miles with an elevation gain of 5,100 feet, and steady and moderate groups will cover 40 miles.
+There are various routes.
+You can choose 40 or 56 miles with an elevation gain of 5,100 feet.
 There will also be a shorter alternative for those who would prefer to avoid McNeil Canyon.

 This is a 50-mile loop that includes two significant climbs and a total elevation gain of 2,900 feet.
 Starting in Chelan, we will ride up Knapp Coulee and then descend down to the Columbia River.
 The route then climbs back up Navarre Coulee where we will have some spectacular views of Lake Chelan, then down to Lake Chelan State Park for a rest stop.
-We will then continue up lake as far as the road is paved turning around at 25 Mile State Park.
+We will then continue up lake for several miles, turning around at 25 Mile State Park.
 The route back will follow the lake shore to Chelan.
 A shorter route of 30 miles is also available.

-Restaurants: B.C.
-MacDonalds Apple Cup Café Blueberry Hills Farm Restaurant Local Myth Pizza Marcela’s Cocina Mexicana Sunset Bar & Grill, Manson The Vogue Lakeview Drive-in Chelan Teriyaki Quick Wok
+Restaurants: BC MacDonald's 1st, Apple Cup Café, Blueberry Hills Farm Restaurant, Local Myth Pizza, Marcela’s Cocina Mexicana, Sunset Bar & Grill, The Vogue, Lakeview Drive-in, Chelan Teriyaki Bistro, Quick Wok.

-Wineries and other things to do: Tsilan Cellars Vin Du Lac Winery Lake Chelan Winery Karma Vineyards The Blending Room by WineGirl Wines
+Wineries and other things to do: Tsillan Cellars, Vin Du Lac Winery, Lake Chelan Winery, Karma Vineyards, WineGirl Wines